 The Importance of Practicing Self-Care as a Parent

-For some reason, this attitude, both in society and within the psyche of us as women, does not carry through to after your baby is born.
+When a woman is pregnant, she is often encouraged by friends, family or medical professionals to invest time and energy into taking care of herself.
+But, for some reason, this attitude does not carry through to after her baby is born, both in society and within the psyche of most women.
 It’s almost as though the association between self-care and the mummy-to-be is cut along with the umbilical cord.
 Snip!
 And just like that, there is a disconnection.
 No longer does self-care mean good mothering, it suddenly means selfish mothering.

-Although it is natural, normal and necessary to put your children’s needs ahead of your own, more often than not mums tend to over-action this message.
-Let’s, however, put your job as a parent aside for just a moment.
+Although it is natural, normal and necessary to put our children’s needs ahead of our own, more often than not parents tend to over-action this message.

-It is common for women to subconsciously internalise the message that we are expected to give and serve others.
+It is common for women, in particular, to subconsciously internalise the message that they are expected to give and serve others.
 It is in our biological make-up to want to help others, especially once we give life to another human being, however wanting to give and giving out of self-imposed expectation are two very different things.
-While it’s wonderful to make selfless gestures or give your time to good causes, you need to be wary of meeting other people’s needs at the expense of your own all the time.
+While it’s wonderful to make selfless gestures or give our time to good causes, we need to be wary of meeting other people’s needs at the expense of our own all the time.

-As a mum (and indeed, as a dad too!), caring for yourself is a behaviour you have to train yourself in and commit to.
+As a parent, caring for yourself is a behaviour we have to train ourselves in, and commit to.

 Taking good care of you means the people in your life receive the best of you, rather than what’s left of you.